SEB-9-BH/u4-intro-to-django-lab/setup/README.md

 ### Step 1: Set Up Your Project Directory

-Navigate to your desired directory (e.g., `~/code/ga/lectures`) and create a new directory for your Django project:
+Create a new directory for your Django project:

 ```bash
 mkdir my-django-project